Installing smart bulbs is usually the first step in people's smart home journey – it was for me!

 Features of Smart Bulbs

 Most smart bulbs come with Wi-Fi or Bluetooth.
-If you connect your smart bulbs or other smart lighting fixtures such as smart strip lights with a hub like Amazon Echo, you can use your smartphone’s voice assistant or the hub’s voice assistant to send voice commands.
+If you connect your smart bulbs or other smart lighting fixtures such as smart strip lights with a hub like Amazon Echo, you can use your smartphone, or smart speaker to issue commands.

 Smart Hub integration

-Essentially, smart hubs act as a translator for your smart home device and phone.
-Most smart lights come with Wi-Fi, Zigbee, or Z-Wave, making it easy to integrate it with a smart hub like Amazon Echo or Samsung Smartthings connected with your home’s Wi-Fi network.
+Smart hubs act as a coordinator and bridge between your smart home device and phone.
+Most smart lights come with Wi-Fi, Zigbee, or Z-Wave, making it easy to integrate them with a smart hub like Amazon Echo or Samsung Smartthings connected to your home’s Wi-Fi network.

-Smart bulbs can be programmed to automatically turn on lights when you arrive home or enter a room and turn off when you exit.
-You can also set them to dim for a romantic night or while sleeping automatically.
+- Paired with motion sensors, your lights can automatically turn on when you arrive home or enter a room and turn off when you exit.

 Common Questions about Smart Lighting